 What I tell clients is the same thing - the best system is the one your team actually uses consistently.
 Don't switch for the sake of switching.
 I've seen businesses make system changes for all the wrong reasons and end up worse off than when they started.

-My Transition Plan and What I'm Tracking
+What's My Transition Plan and What Am I Tracking?

 Phase 1: Data Audit and Export